nazufel/ansetcher/README.md

-# Ansible Secrets Watcher
+# Ansetcher

-Ansible Secrets Watcher is a utility to run as a [git pre-commit hook](https://git-scm.com/docs/githooks#_pre_commit) to check for plaintext secrets files in an [Ansible](https://docs.ansible.com/) repository that should be encrypted with [Ansible Vault](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html) before running a git commit in order to protect secrets from being committed into a source repo in plaintext.
+Ansetcher is a utility to run as a [git pre-commit hook](https://git-scm.com/docs/githooks#_pre_commit) to check for plaintext secrets files in an [Ansible](https://docs.ansible.com/) repository that should be encrypted with [Ansible Vault](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html) before running a git commit in order to protect secrets from being committed into a source repo in plaintext.

 ## Install